-Figure 13.
-Location of the Standby Power Indicator LED
+Figure 17.
+Location of the Standby Power Indicator LED on the D925XCV Board

-1.13 Trusted Platform Module (Optional)
+1.15 Trusted Platform Module (Optional)

 The optional Trusted Platform Module (TPM) is a component on the desktop board that is specifically designed to enhance platform security above-and-beyond the capabilities of today's software by providing a protected space for key operations and other security critical tasks.
 Using both hardware and software, the TPM protects encryption and signature keys at their most vulnerable stages-operations when the keys are being used unencrypted in plain-text form.
 The TPM is specifically designed to shield unencrypted keys and platform authentication information from software-based attacks.